 Best yoghurt in Australia reviewed

-Here we will give a hands-on, taste-tested review of some of Australia’s most popular yoghurts, including Tamar Valley, Chobani, Farmers Union, Procal, Jalna, Coles, Activia and Vaalia.
+Here we will give a hands-on, taste-tested review of some of Australia’s most popular yoghurts, including Tamar Valley, Chobani, Farmers Union, Procal, Jalna, Coles, Woolworths, Activia, Vaalia, and Lyttos and Brooklea by Aldi.

 We’ll look into the benefits, ingredients, nutrition and flavour of these popular yoghurts and see where each yoghurt stands above the competition.